 Back to Blog

 We all love the idea of finding a product that does it all.
 Just imagine a one-stop-shop for flawless coverage, sun protection and all the anti-aging benefits you need.
 But is it realistic?
 The answer is a bit complicated.
 Some medical-grade products do serve multiple purposes.
 For example, IDSIN Melatonik harnesses the power of a natural retinol and serves as a nighttime antioxidant.
 Other products, like the Revision Intellishade, do a great job of combining a lightweight moisturizer with a medical-grade sunscreen.
 But this isn’t always the case and doesn’t often hold true past the products on physician’s shelves.
-So, is the SPF in my makeup enough?
+So, is the SPF in makeup enough?

 Our Skin and The Sun